webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 Options: *verbose* | *silent* | *command* | *data* | *result*

 ### logOutput
 Pipe WebdriverIO logs into a file.
-You can define either a directory and WebdriverIO generates a filename for the log file or you can pass in writeable stream and everything gets redirected to that (last one doesn't work yet with the wdio runner).
+You can either define a directory, and WebdriverIO generates a filename for the log file or you can pass in a writeable stream, and everything gets redirected to that (last one doesn't work yet with the wdio runner).

 Type: `String|writeable stream`<br>
 Default: *null*